Open-Science-Community-Saudi-Arabia/OSCSA_Website/CONTRIBUTING.md

 - Go through the website and think of ways that you can contribute to the website i.e

-- working on an issues by mentors
+- Working on an issues by mentors
 - correcting a typographical error
 - creating new features
 - fixing a bug